zajonesck/weight-converter/README.md

 # Setup and Installation

 Bar's Loaded is built with Vue and uses the Vuetify library for styling.
-It is deployed via Heroku and the product instance be found at [barsloaded.net](http://www.barsloaded.net/).
+It is deployed via Heroku.
+To see the app live in production go to [barsloaded.net](http://www.barsloaded.net/).

 To run the app locally, you'll need Node.js installed on your system to run this application.